UCL/2023-03-09-UCL-DasH/setup/index.md

 ### Install
 Click with the right button on the `swc-installation.ps1` that you downloaded`swc-installation.ps1` that you downloaded and select `Run with PowerShell`.
 This may prompt a question about Change of policies, if so answer <key>Y</key>es.

+Proceed to the [Setting up your environment](#setting-up-your-environment) section below.

 ## Setting up your environment